kcbaltz/SumoLogic/README.md

 # Setup
 Copy config.ini-TEMPLATE to config.ini and then fill it in with the access key from your account.

-#Examples
+# Usage
-## find all the collectors who have "web" in their name
+## Find all the collectors who have "web" in their name

 ````
 > sumoUtil.py -c ".*web.*"